gomomentum/momentum_public_web/momentum_content/charter.markdown

 The rules and standards of the men's organization Momentum are contained in this written Charter.

-Proposed changes to the Charter must be presented via email to Members at least 14 days prior to a General Meeting and ratified by two-thirds of the Members who vote at the meeting.
+Proposed changes to the Charter must be presented via email to members at least 14 days prior to a General Meeting and ratified by two-thirds of the members who vote at the meeting.
 Abstentions do not count.
 There are no proxy votes.

 All decisions not otherwise prescribed in the Charter are made by the Chief.

 Membership
 ----------

 Members must be men, 18 years of age or older, who have met the membership requirements.
 Members are encouraged to be on teams but it is not required.
-A team can be comprised of both Members and non-Members; that is, the whole team does not need to be in Momentum.
+A team can be comprised of both members and non-members; that is, the whole team does not need to be in Momentum.
 Dues are established by the Chief and must be paid in full to maintain membership.

 Leadership
 ----------

 Momentum is led by a Chief, or Co-Chiefs (herein "Chief").
 There is no fixed term for Chiefs.

-#### Succession
+#### Leadership succession
 When a Chief announces that he plans to step down or the position is vacated, the former Chiefs form a Nominating Committee, which manages the nomination and election processes.
 The Committee solicits nominations from members; vets the nominees in the Primal tradition, in a spirit of truth and ruthless compassion; and presents a slate with one or more candidates to the membership at least one week prior to a General Meeting, at which the Committee manages an election process, which includes discussion and opportunities to revise the slate.
 A “candidate” on the slate may be more than one man (i.e., co- chiefs).
-A candidate becomes Chief upon receiving more than 50% of the vote.
+A candidate becomes Chief upon receiving more than 50% of votes cast.
+Only members can vote and only in-person (there are no proxy votes); abstentions do not count.

-#### Completion
+#### Leadership completion
 Chiefs serve until they resign or are removed by a vote of "no-confidence."
-Any group of five or more members may bring a vote of no-confidence at any time by notifying the Members via email at least 14 days prior to the General Meeting at which the vote will be held.
-A verdict of no confidence is upheld by a majority vote of the Members at the General Meeting.
+Any group of five or more members may bring a vote of no-confidence at any time by notifying the members via email at least 14 days prior to the General Meeting at which the vote will be held.
+A verdict of no confidence is upheld by a majority vote of the members at the General Meeting.

 Completing Chiefs are held in a position of honor.